 |Middle or Low Thrust||Punta Riversa|

 Meyer’s complete list of cuts is actually more extensive than dall’Agocchie’s, but that’s slightly misleading.
-Meyer only defines four broad types of cuts, and the rest are simply named based on the intended target.
+Meyer only defines four broad types of cuts, and the rest are simply named based on the intended target or which edge is used.
 To keep the comparison table sane, I’ve only listed Meyer’s four main cuts.

 The following comparison table is a little messy, since dall’Agocchie’s cuts can correspond to many of Meyer’s parries, and vice versa, depending on where and how they’re used.